 How can a spouse qualify for employment authorization?

-In order to receive employment authorization, a spouse must independently qualify for one of the nonimmigrant visa classifications which allow employment (for example, H-1B).
+In order to receive employment authorization, a spouse must independently qualify for one of the nonimmigrant visa classifications that allow employment (for example, H-1B).
 Please see the previous sections for a detailed discussion of the requirements for each visa classification.